Nuclear explosion

 A nuclear explosion is an explosion that occurs as a result of the rapid release of energy from a high-speed nuclear reaction.
 The driving reaction may be nuclear fission or nuclear fusion or a multi-stage cascading combination of the two, though to date all fusion-based weapons have used a fission device to initiate fusion, and a pure fusion weapon remains a hypothetical device.
 Nuclear explosions are used in nuclear weapons and nuclear testing.

-Atmospheric nuclear explosions are associated with mushroom clouds, although mushroom clouds can occur with large chemical explosions.
-It is possible to have an air-burst nuclear explosion without those clouds.
-Nuclear explosions produce radiation and radioactive debris that is harmful to humans and can cause moderate to severe skin burns, eye damage, radiation sickness, radiation-induced cancer and possible death depending on how far from the blast radius a person is.
+Nuclear explosions are extremely destructive compared to conventional (chemical) explosives, because of the vastly greater energy density of nuclear fuel compared to chemical explosives.
+They are often associated with mushroom clouds, since any large atmospheric explosion can create such a cloud.
+Nuclear explosions produce high levels of ionizing radiation and radioactive debris that is harmful to humans and can cause moderate to severe skin burns, eye damage, radiation sickness, radiation-induced cancer and possible death depending on how far a person is from the blast radius.
 Nuclear explosions can also have detrimental effects on the climate, lasting from months to years.
-In a 1983 article, Carl Sagan claimed that a small-scale nuclear war could release enough particles into the atmosphere to cause the planet to cool and cause crops, animals, and agriculture to disappear across the globe—an effect named nuclear winter.
+A small-scale nuclear war could release enough particles into the atmosphere to cause the planet to cool and cause crops, animals, and agriculture to disappear across the globe—an effect named nuclear winter.

 History

-The beginning (fission explosions)
+Fission explosions

 The first manmade nuclear explosion occurred on July 16, 1945, at 5:50 am on the Trinity test site near Alamogordo, New Mexico, in the United States, an area now known as the White Sands Missile Range.
 The event involved the full-scale testing of an implosion-type fission atomic bomb.
 In a memorandum to the U.S. Secretary of War, General Leslie Groves describes the yield as equivalent to 15,000 to 20,000 tons of TNT.
 Following this test, a uranium-gun type nuclear bomb (Little Boy) was dropped on the Japanese city of Hiroshima on August 6, 1945, with a blast yield of 15 kilotons; and a plutonium implosion-type bomb (Fat Man) on Nagasaki on August 9, 1945, with a blast yield of 21 kilotons.
 Fat Man and Little Boy are the only instances in history of nuclear weapons being used as an act of war.

 On August 29, 1949, the USSR became the second country to successfully test a nuclear weapon.
 RDS-1, dubbed "First Lightning" by the Soviets and "Joe-1" by the US, produced a 20 kiloton explosion and was essentially a copy of the American Fat Man plutonium implosion design.